cloudflare/cloudflare-docs/content/pages/platform/limits.md

 Your Pages site can be managed by an unlimited number of users via the Cloudflare dashboard.
 Note that this does not correlate with your Git project – you can manage both public and private repositories, open issues, and accept pull requests via  without impacting your Pages site.

-## Sites
+## Projects

-Cloudflare Pages supports deploying 100 sites to your account.
-If you need to raise this limit, contact your Cloudflare account team.
+Cloudflare Pages has a soft limit of 100 projects within your account in order to prevent abuse.
+If you need this limit raised, contact your Cloudflare account team or use the Limit Increase Request Form at the top of this page.

 In order to protect against abuse of the service, Cloudflare may temporarily disable your ability to create new Pages projects, if you are deploying a large number of applications in a short amount of time.
-Email workers-support@cloudflare.com if you need this restriction removed.
+Contact support if you need this limit increased.